 8 You’re going too technical

-Leave those exploratory trail runs for spring.
-The risk of injury at this time is high enough already, without adding new, poorly lit, muddy, untrodden trails into the mix.
+Leave those exploratory runs and narrow lane cycles for spring.
+The risk of injury at this time is high enough already, without adding new, poorly lit, muddy, untrodden trails and roads into the mix.

 9 You think hydration doesn’t matter in winter